-Lockdown Pandemic Pilates Story
+Pilates Pandemic Story

 Joe Pilates was in an internment camp for the duration of WW1 and was imprisoned there during the flu pandemic that arrived world wide and into Joe’s camp in 1918.

 Joe lived through a 4 year lock down and a pandemic.
-In that time.
-Joe lost his personal freedom.
+In that time, Joe lost his personal freedom.
 He became a prisoner.
 A victim of events beyond his control.
 As a positive and driven character, Joe really used his time in lock down well.
 He worked daily on the ideas and inventions, the movement exercises and the theories that became what we now call Pilates.The camp became Joe’s laboratory for testing and refining and sharing his gifts as a movement and physical health guru and inventor.

-Joe always said that none of the guys in his compound got ill and died from the Spanish Flu because of the fitness routines he developed and led them in.
-Joe built an outdoor gym for the guys in his compound with lumber he could find or scrounge from around the camp.
-He invented the resistance and spring based equipment we now know as the Reformer and the Trapeze Table to rehabilitate bed bound patients.
+Joe learnt carpentry skills, thanks to a forward thinking scheme introduced for the inmates, to give them a meaningful way to spend their time.
+Joe built an outdoor gym for the guys in his compound with lumber from the carpentry scheme and what he could find or scrounge from around the camp.
+He also invented the resistance and spring based equipment we now know as the Pilates Reformer and the Trapeze Table to rehabilitate bed bound patients.
 Joe practiced and taught ” Pilates” daily, supporting the health and healing of his fellow prisoners and the patients in the hospital.